veracity/veracity-documentation/common/markdown/onboarding-a-service/onboarding-a-service.md

 10. **Additional services/tools** Here you may state 2-4 additional service/tools available when buying the product.
 You may also state addtional content/activity around the product or service life.
 (This content is optional).
 11. **Product/Service provider logo and short description** You should provide the product/service provider logo and a short description about the provider.
 The description may be up to 400 characters maximum (with space).
 12. **Related products**.
 You may list related other product you or your partners sell but these must be relevant to the current product.
 This content is optional.

-## Veracity data fabric
-The data sharing and data analytics part of Veracity is currently in a private preview phase, meaning that we will work together with a selection of leading customers and providers.
-We will verify the design and functionality of these elements of the platform, and explore how value can best be created for asset owners and analytic providers.
-More functionality, services, and providers will be added based on feedback from our private preview phase.

-If you are interested in joining this private preview phase, please reach out to your current DNV GL business contact and we will carefully assess if we can on-board you now.

-Feel free to start investigating the documentation on the [data fabric API](https://developer.veracity.com/doc/data-fabric-api), [data fabric in general](https://developer.veracity.com/docs), and sample code on [GitHub](https://www.github.com/veracity) to get a feeling for what opportunities the data fabric enables.